 Logically it makes sense to think that applying low fire glaze to high fire clay would be fine.
 After all, if you are firing to earthenware temperatures, the glaze will mature.
 And the clay won’t be over-fired.
 So, everything should be fine, right?

-Well, the answer to that questions, is, like many things in pottery and ceramics, ‘yes and no’.
+Well, the answer to that question, is, like many things in pottery and ceramics, ‘yes and no’.

 Using Low Fire Glaze on High Fire Clay – What Can Go Wrong?